Izoohmuch/hello-world/README.md

 # hello-world
 New project

-I love cofee:,pizza: and tea:
+I love :cofee: :pizza:, and :tea:.